Designed For Our Homeowner Partners

 Payment and the signed contract are due within 2 weeks of making the reservation.

-- In Person: cash, check or credit card can be given with appointment to HECC Coordinator.
+- In Person: Check or credit card can be given with appointment to HECC Coordinator.

 - Mail: Checks can be mailed to Habitat for Humanity, 815 Court St, Charleston, WV 25301.
 Attn: HECC.